-A dirty litter box is unsightly and smelly, but it also carries some serious health risks for you and your cat.
-It’s all too easy to let your cat’s litter box go uncleaned for too long, especially if you’re busy and only remember about the box at the last minute.
-But just like you make a point of feeding your cat every morning, you also need to make picking out and then deep-cleaning his litter box a part of your routine.
+A dirty litter box is unsightly and smelly, but it also carries serious health risks for you and your cat.
+It’s all too easy to let your cat’s litter box go uncleaned for too long, especially if you’re busy and only remember about the box when it starts to smell.
+But just like you make a point of feeding your cat every morning, you also need to make scooping and deep cleaning his litter box part of your routine.

-There are many dangers of not cleaning cat litter that can lead to serious diseases harmful to both you and your cat.
-The solution to preventing them is easy, especially when you think about the products that can simplify keeping your cat’s box clean.
-Be sure that you know the risks that a dirty litter box can pose and how you can reduce those risks for you and your furry friend.
+A litter box that isn’t cleaned regularly poses many dangers that can lead to serious diseases that are harmful to both you and your cat.
+The solution is easy, especially when you think about the products that can simplify cleaning the litter box.
+Read on to learn what the risks are so you and your furry friend will both be safer.

-Also called cat-scratch fever, Bartonellosis is a disease that can spread from cats to humans.
-According to Cornell College of Veterinary Medicine, this disease can be potentially life-threatening and can even lead to hospitalization.
+- Bartonellosis: Also called cat-scratch fever, Bartonellosis is a disease that can spread from cats to humans.
+According to the Cornell Feline Health Center, this disease can lead to hospitalization, and can even be potentially life-threatening.
 People with weakened immune systems are particularly at risk.

-Salmonellosis is another disease that can spread from cats to humans during the process of cleaning a cat’s litter box.
+- Salmonellosis: Salmonellosis is another disease that can spread from cats to humans during litter box cleaning.
 This disease causes symptoms like diarrhea, vomiting, and fever.

-It’s also possible for you to get parasites from a dirty litter box.
+- Roundworms: It’s possible for you to get parasites from a dirty litter box.
 Parasites live in cat poop, and if you become infected with roundworms, you can have symptoms like nausea, diarrhea, weight loss, and coughing.

-Cats are very particular about their litter boxes, and if yours feels that his litter box is too dirty, he might decide not to use it.
+- Cat illnesses: Cats are very particular about their litter boxes, and if yours feels that his litter box is too dirty, he might decide not to use it.
 He could start relieving himself in other areas of the house.
-According to Anasazi Animal Clinic, it’s also possible for your cat to be contaminated by bacteria while using a dirty litter box, which can contribute to problems like feline urinary tract infections, or UTIs.
+According to Anasazi Animal Clinic, it’s also possible for your cat to be contaminated by bacteria while using a dirty litter box, which can contribute to problems like feline urinary tract infections.

-To limit the risks of these illnesses and conditions, focus on ways to keep your cat’s litter box clean.
+To limit the risk of illness, focus on ways to keep your cat’s litter box clean.
 Create a litter box cleaning schedule that ensures the box will be completely emptied, scrubbed, dried, and refilled at least once a week, if not more often.
 Make sure to also scoop your cat’s litter box daily to help reduce messes and smells between those deep cleanings.

 If you have a hard time keeping up with the litter box cleanings, consider using a robot-type litter box that can automatically clean itself instead.
-These types of litter boxes tend to be an expensive investment, but they can save you the time and effort necessary for frequent box cleanings.
+These types of litter boxes tend to be an expensive investment, but they can save you time and effort.

 Because there are numerous diseases and parasites that you could possibly pick up while cleaning a litter box, it’s important to get into good litter box cleaning habits.
 It’s best to wear gloves when cleaning litter boxes and then immediately take the dirty litter out to a trash can or dumpster.
 Always wash your hands thoroughly after cleaning a litter box.
 Avoid letting children and pregnant women handle litter boxes.

-Cleaning your cat’s litter box can be an inconvenience, but it’s an important part of keeping not only your cat but also your human family members safe and healthy.
-Developing good litter box cleaning habits can help to reduce the risk of health issues for your cat as well.
+Cleaning your cat’s litter box can be inconvenient, but it’s essential to keep everyone safe and healthy, as good litter box cleaning habits can help reduce the risk of health issues.
 In addition, good litter cleaning habits can also encourage your cat to continue using his box as intended.
-It can be difficult to correct behavioral issues if your cat starts relieving himself in the home, outside his litter box.
+It can be challenging to correct behavioral issues if your cat starts relieving himself outside his litter box.
 To head off those issues, focus on keeping your cat’s litter box clean and inviting instead.
-Once you get into a routine, cleaning your cat’s litter box will just become another part of your schedule and help keep you and your feline friend happy and healthy.
+Once you get into a routine, cleaning your cat’s litter box will become another part of your schedule and help keep you and your feline friend happy and healthy.